Pipeline YAML Reference#

 file property allows you to define the path of a plain text

-file that contains the commands of a job that is an item in a jobs
+file containing the commands of a job that is an item in a jobs

 prologue